Published on 2019-09-18· Updated on 2022-08-16

 // Send the actual HTML message. message.setContent( "<h1>This is actual message embedded in HTML tags</h1>", "text/html");

-Run Java Application and email will be sent to the recipient.
-Your console will look like this.
+Run a Java application and email will be sent to the recipient.
+Your console will look like this:

-You have successfully sent email using your Java Code.
+ou have successfully sent email using your Java code.

-Now let's send file attachment in your email.
+Now let's send a file attachment in your email.

-To send a mail with an attachment will have to import a few more classes.
+To send an email with an attachment, you will have to import a few more classes.

 1. import java.io.File and import java.io.IOException

-File Class is an abstract representation of file and directory path names and IOException class is a general class of exceptions produced by failed or interrupted I/O operations.
+The File class is an abstract representation of file and directory path names.
+The IOException class is a general class of exceptions produced by failed or interrupted I/O operations.

 2. import javax.mail.internet.MimeMultipart